CRO Strategy Beginner

 • Hypothesis-led: Test benefit-focused (“127% CVR increase”) vs social-proof-focused (“Trusted by 50+ businesses”) vs specificity-focused (“Full CRO programme in 90 days”)

-• Page-level: Test the full above-fold section (H1 + subhead + CTA) as a unit
+• Page-level: Test the full above-fold section (H1 + subhead + hero visual + CTA) as a unit — not individual elements in isolation

-• Ad-level: If you run paid traffic, test value proposition variants in ads before committing to landing page A/B tests — faster iteration, cheaper data
+• Ad-level: Run value proposition variants as paid ads before committing to landing page A/B tests — faster iteration, cheaper data, directional signal

 Value proposition testing is one of the highest-leverage A/B tests available.
-A winning value proposition typically improves conversion rate by 30–100% compared to a weak alternative.
+A winning value proposition typically improves conversion rate by 30–100% compared to a weak alternative — far greater than any button color or CTA copy test.

 Frequently Asked Questions